sst/guide/_chapters/create-a-new-reactjs-app.md

 We are doing a couple of things of note here:

-1. We are pointing our `ReactStaticSite` construct to the `frontend/` directory where our React app is.
+1. We are pointing our `StaticSite` construct to the `frontend/` directory where our React app is.
 2. We are passing in the outputs from our other stacks as [environment variables in React](https://create-react-app.dev/docs/adding-custom-environment-variables/).
 This means that we won't have to hard code them in our React app.
 You can read more about this over in our chapter on, [Setting serverless environments variables in a React app]({% link _chapters/setting-serverless-environments-variables-in-a-react-app.md %}).
 3. And finally, we are outputting out the URL of our React app.